Divine Prosperity: Heresy or What? #4:

 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!
 2 Timothy 3:1-5

-I truly wish I had a dollar for every time I’ve heard this passage used to target the prosperity message — I would truly be a millionaire!
-Those who abuse this passage to that end are committing exegetical violence by cherry-picking the phrase “lovers of money” from this extensive list of attributes, then lumping every believer who accepts the prosperity message into it.
+I genuinely wish I had a dollar for every time I’ve heard this passage used to target the prosperity message — I would truly be a millionaire!
+Those who abuse this passage to that end are committing exegetical violence by cherry-picking the phrase “lovers of money” from this extensive list of attributes, then lumping every believer who believes the prosperity message into it.
 Then they admonish the scripturally ignorant — who are too spiritually immature to research the Bible for themselves — to “…from such people turn away!”.
 Such judgmentalism is reprehensible and there are promises in God’s Word concerning judging others of which they will experience the consequences.

 This is a propaganda technique called “attacking the straw man” and is heavily used by political liberals, as well as Christians too steeped in denominational tradition to accurately exegete their Bibles.
 They create a somewhat-plausible imaginary concept or situation, claim their opponents believe and teach that, and then publicly condemn it so everyone can see their moral superiority.